ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Pattern_Matching.md

 - **Attribute matching**: By specifying `attr=...` in the pattern, Python will retrieve that attribute from the object and attempt to match it to the given subpattern.
   All specified attributes must exist, and all their subpatterns must match, for the class pattern to succeed.
   In the `User(name=name, age=age)` case, it checks that `user.name` exists (it does) and binds it, and `user.age` exists and binds it.
-  You can also put literal patterns for attributes (like the `"Alice"` literal for `name` in the first case), requiring that attribute to equal a specific value ([Structural pattern matching in Python 3.10](https://benhoyt.com/writings/python-pattern-matching/#:~:text=case%20%7B%27x%27%3A%20x%2C%20,Car%28%7Bkey%21r%7D%2C%20%27TESLA)).
+  You can also put literal patterns for attributes (like the `"Alice"` literal for `name` in the first case), requiring that attribute to equal a specific value.
 - **Positional parameters and `__match_args__`:** The example above used `name=` and `age=` as keyword patterns.
   Python's pattern matching also allows _positional_ subpatterns in class patterns, which are matched against attributes defined by the class's `__match_args__`.
   By default, dataclasses and normal classes don't set `__match_args__` automatically (it's an attribute you can define as a tuple of attribute names).